All Episodes

 And the reason that it's important also is it gives Trump a wide berth.

-If you think that we're on the verge of losing the country, and by that, your kids' futures, if you think we're on the verge of losing that, you're not going to be worried what Donald Trump did on The Apprentice ten years ago.
+That we're on the verge of losing the country and by that, your kids' futures, if you think we're on the verge of losing that, you're not going to be worried what Donald Trump did on The Apprentice 10 years ago.

-And it isn't gonna make you divorce him.
+And it isn't going to make you divorce him.

 The traditional ways of destroying politicians are not going to work on Trump because he represents too much that is too important to too many people to have it derailed by traditional political games.